South Korea brings public into defense planning process

 - increasing available funds to transport Soldiers on sick leave.

 Yun Ji-won, professor of diplomacy and security division at Pyeongtaek University, characterized the budget items as “force maintenance,” which directly interests Soldiers, their families and “ordinary people.”

 “This town hall meeting took place for the first time after longtime preparations of the Defense Ministry,” Yun said.
 “The national defense budget is very sensitive, as it concerns national security.
 But people need to know how the budget is set aside for such areas as the force maintenance, which deals with Soldiers’ welfare and daily lives.”

-Yun acknowledged that public meetings cannot deal with sensitive issues like weapons or security topics, but added that the meeting received positive reviews and that he anticipates more to follow.
+Yun acknowledged that public meetings cannot deal with sensitive issues like weapons or security topics, but added that the meeting received positive reviews and that she anticipates more to follow.

 Yun expects many of the meeting’s proposals to be reflected in the MND’s budget planning.
-He said he hopes the MND will continue to inform the public about what proposals are incorporated into the budget and why others failed to make the cut.
+She said she hopes the MND will continue to inform the public about what proposals are incorporated into the budget and why others failed to make the cut.

 With the population of military-age young people on the decline in South Korea, it is increasingly important that Soldiers believe their service is worthwhile, Yun observed.